Nicky-2000/MLAndClimate/abstract.md

 ## Abstract

-## Exploring the Impact of Coordination Scale on Vehicle-to-Grid Reinforcement Learning Optimization
+## The Impact of Coordination Scale on Vehicle-to-Grid Reinforcement Learning Optimization